Solar power in California: Streamlined permitting

 California governor Jerry Brown signed a streamlined permitting bill (AB 2188) for residential solar systems on September 22, 2014.
 AB 2188 has four major provisions designed to reduce red-tape associated with local solar permits and requires that, by the end of September 2015, all California cities and counties must "adopt an ordinance that creates an expedited, streamlined permitting process for residential rooftop solar energy systems of less than 10 kilowatts in size."

 Research and industry reports project the bill could reduce the cost of installing a typical residential solar system in the state by over $1,000.

 Alameda County solar financing

 Using a 20-year property assessment known as PACE financing, the city of Berkeley had a successful pilot program from 2008 to 2009 as the first city in the country to allow residents to obtain solar power without any initial payment.
 In the plan, property owners paid as much in increased property taxes as they save in energy costs, allowing them to install the panels for free at no cost to the city.
-Thirty eight projects are being installed for the pilot stage of the program.
+Thirty eight projects were installed for the pilot stage of the program.
 PACE financing has spread to 28 states, but is on hold in many due to objections by Freddie Mac and Fannie Mae, including in Berkeley (which has not continued the pilot as a result).
 Legislation has been introduced to require acceptance of PACE financing.